 A - This is a crucial step in making your book look professional and ready for readers.
 You might think this is a pretty simple task.
 But it is exacting work that takes time, concentration, and multiple passes.
 Humans can focus for only a limited time with that degree of intensity.

-Because the human brain can trick itself, especially when it’s familiar with a piece - seeing what it expects rather than what’s truly printed on the page - it is nearly impossible to manage the necessary distance for your own work.
-Nor is it recommended to have your editor, who is also intimately familiar with your manuscript, do your final polish.
-So if I have been the primary editor, we need to bring fresh eyes to the manuscript, and I subcontract this service or outsource it to a trusted peer.
+Because the human brain can trick itself, especially when it’s familiar with a piece—seeing what it expects rather than what’s truly printed on the page—it is nearly impossible to manage the necessary distance for your own work.

+I'll can arrange to subcontract this service to a trusted peer.
 But because I'm the book friend you're trusting to accompany you on your journey to publication, I'll review the manuscript once more for good measure (and the time away from the manuscript will help me see it more clearly).

-Because the human brain can trick itself, especially when it’s familiar with a piece - seeing what it expects rather than what’s truly printed on the page - it is nearly impossible to manage the necessary distance for your own work.
-Nor is it recommended to have your editor, who is also intimately familiar with your manuscript, do your final polish.
-So if I have been the primary editor, we need to bring fresh eyes to the manuscript, and I subcontract this service or outsource it to a trusted peer.
+Because the human brain can trick itself, especially when it’s familiar with a piece—seeing what it expects rather than what’s truly printed on the page—it is nearly impossible to manage the necessary distance for your own work.

+I'll can arrange to subcontract this service to a trusted peer.
 But because I'm the book friend you're trusting to accompany you on your journey to publication, I'll review the manuscript once more for good measure (and the time away from the manuscript will help me see it more clearly).

 Q - How much would this service cost?